lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/swift_for_tf.md

 * Performance benefits of graph abstractions.
 * Allow other compiler analysis to automatically detect bugs (like shape mismatches) in user code without even running it.

-* The project goal is to improve usability of TensorFlow
+* The project goal is to improve the usability of TensorFlow
 * Graph execution: performance.
-* Improved usability at _**every level of the stack**_.
+* Improved usability at the _**every level of the stack**_.
-* Improving the usability of high performance accelerators will enable even faster breakthroughs in ML.
+* Improving the usability of high-performance accelerators will enable even faster breakthroughs in ML.

 ## Swift

 * The "scripting language feel" combined with high performance is very useful for machine learning.
 * Rely on the principle: [Progressive Disclosure principle](https://www.nngroup.com/articles/progressive-disclosure/)
   * aggressively factors the cost of complexity onto the people who benefit from that complexity.
-* A lot of the Swift experience is actually defined in the standard library, not the compiler itself.
+* A lot of the Swift experience is defined in the standard library, not the compiler itself.
 * _that Swift is just "syntactic sugar for LLVM".
 This capability is very important_.
 * _**Design choices about the user experience are not baked into the language or compiler**_.